ibm-cloud-docs/cis/notifications.md

 * **--type** is the type of the certificate.
 * **--name** is the name of the alert policy.
 * **--description** is the description for the alert policy.
 * **--emails** is the email addresses for dispatching an alert notification.
-For example: `--emails test1@cn.ibm.com,test2@cn.ibm.com`
+For example, `--emails test1@cn.ibm.com,test2@cn.ibm.com`
 * **--webhooks** is the webhook ID that for dispatching an alert notification.
-For example: `--webhook webhookID1,webhookID2`
+For example, `--webhook webhookID1,webhookID2`
-* **--enabled** sets whether or not the alert policy is enabled.
+* **--enabled** sets whether the alert policy is enabled.
 * **-i, --instance** is the instance name or ID.
-If not set, the context instance specified by ibmcloud cis instance-set INSTANCE is used.
+If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.
 * **--output** specifies the output format; only JSON is supported.

 ### Load balancing health check alert command